Is Fabio Capello really a worse England manager than Sven Goran Eriksson? That is the question I’m trying to get my head around.

 One article that did catch my eye was the match report from Shaun Custis of the Sun.
-In it he starts with an apology to Sven Goran Eriksson, claiming that the Swede’s tenure was now the golden era of the last 40 years.
+In it he starts with an apology to Sven Goran Eriksson.
+Claiming that the Swede’s tenure was now the golden era of the last 40 years.
 And that this certainly isn’t.

-The reign of Sir Bobby Robson’s reign was far better than he was ever given credit for, and even Terry Venables short period in charge provided a brief two week high for the English public.
-Sven did give us the 5-1 victory in Munich, and the 1-0 victory over our other arch enemy, Argentina in 2002.
+The reign of Sir Bobby Robson’s is far better than he was ever given credit for.
+Even Terry Venables short period in charge provided a brief two week high for the English public.
+Sven did give us the 5-1 victory in Munich.
+And he also gave us the 1-0 victory over our other arch enemy, Argentina, in 2002.

 If his team fails against Slovenia on Wednesday, then he will surely feel the full force of the English media come down on him with all their collective might.

-He has one last chance to prove all his doubters wrong, and that list of doubters seems to be growing all the time with David James appearing to have added his name to it.
+He has one last chance to prove all his doubters wrong.
+And that list of doubters seems to be growing all the time, with David James appearing to have added his name to it.

 Referring to the lateness of the team selection, he then went on to say “We train hard now for a few days and wait for the selection again five minutes before we leave again on Wednesday”.

-The two performances so far could suggest there might be unrest, Wednesday will go a long way to confirming one way or the other.
+The two performances so far could suggest there might be unrest.
+Wednesday will go a long way to confirming one way or the other.